tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Middlewares.md

 - [MapExtensions](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.mapextensions)
 - [EndpointRouteBuilderExtensions](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.endpointroutebuilderextensions)

-The `Map` request delegate is used in branching the pipeline based on the request path.
-If the request path starts with the path of the `Map` delegate, then that branch is executed.
+The `Map` request delegate is used in branching the pipeline based on a specified request path.
+If the incoming request path starts with the path of the `Map` delegate, then that branch is executed.

 ```
 var builder = WebApplication.CreateBuilder(args);